Read our Blog

 In recent years, there has been growing discussion about the experiences of Highly Sensitive People (HSP) and individuals with internalised autism.
 While both terms describe heightened sensitivity to external stimuli and emotional responses, they are distinct in...

-ADHD & Procrastination: How to Manage It
+ADHD and Procrastination: Why It Happens and How to Manage It

 Do you often find yourself putting off tasks, even when you genuinely want to get them done?
 For individuals with ADHD, procrastination isn’t a matter of laziness; it’s intricately linked to how their brains are wired.
 Understanding the underlying reasons for...